Seeds of Wisdom

 A few weeks later, Zara went to the market alone.
 She came back beaming, her basket full of fresh vegetables and fruit.
 "Mama!
 The mango seller asked for 200 shillings again.
 I told him that was too much for today, but I could offer 140.
 He said no. So I smiled and walked away.
 Before I reached the next stall, he called me back!
 We agreed on 150."
 Zara stood taller that day.
 "You didn't just teach me how to bargain, Mama," she said.
 "You taught me how to know my own value."

 Money skills aren't inherited—they're taught.
-Every child learns about money from watching you, whether you intend to teach them or not.
-Make the lessons intentional.
+Every child learns by watching you.
+Make the lessons intentional, practical, and empowering.

 Teaching Money Skills by Age: